jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - github, bitbucket, and sourceforge are examples of systems that provide version control, bug tracking, web hosting, release management, and communications functionality

 - 8.2.10 Application security testing (e.g., Static Application Security Testing (SAST), Dynamic Application Security Testing (DAST))
-    - **Static Application Security Testing (SAST)**: AKA static analysis, is a technique to help identify software defects or security policy violations and is carried out by examining the code without executing the program (or before the program is compiled)
+    - **Static Application Security Testing (SAST)**: AKA static analysis, tools and technique to help identify software defects (e.g. data type errors, loop/structure bounds violations, unreachable code) or security policy violations and is carried out by examining the code without executing the program (or before the program is compiled)
         - the term SAST is generally reserved for automated tools that assist analysts and developers, whereas manual inspection by humans is generally referred to as code review
         - SAST allows devs to scan source code for flaws and vulns; it also provides a scalable method of security code review and ensuring that devs are following secure coding policies
-    - **Dynamic Application Security Testing (DAST)**: AKA dynamic analysis, is the evaluation of a program while running in real time.
+    - **Dynamic Application Security Testing (DAST)**: AKA dynamic analysis, is the evaluation of a program while running in real time
+        - tools that execute the software unit, application or system under test, in ways that attempt to drive it to reveal a potentially exploitable vulnerability
         - DAST is usually performed once a program has cleared SAST and basic code flaws have been fixed
         - DAST enables devs to trace subtle logical errors that are likely to cause security problems, without the need to create artificial error-inducing scenarios
         - dynamic analysis is also effective for compatibility testing, detecting memory leakages, identifying dependencies, and analyzing software without accessing the software’s actual source code